tarun7r/Cricket-API/README.md

 </ul>
 <p>Enjoy the latest version of the Cricket API and website! 🏏</p>

-<H2>Disclaimer</H2>
+<H2>Disclaimer ⚠️</H2>
-This project is created solely for learning and educational purposes.
-It is not intended for production-level use or commercial applications.

-<p>Note: The frontend HTML code for this project was generated using GPT</p>
+This project is strictly for educational purposes.
+Not intended for production use.
+The frontend HTML was generated using GPT